LLNL/shroud/docs/statements.rst

           Useful to define a group that varies slightly such as pointer vs reference argument.

-.. mixin - list of single names, no alternative allowed such as allocatable/pointer
+.. mixin - list of names
            must not contain 'alias', 'append' or 'base' List fields from the mixin group will be appended to the group being defined.